 What do I do if I have a lazy dog?

 Like humans, dogs are not always motivated to move.
 That is the case sometimes or it can be a sign of a medical condition like arthritis or hip dysplasia.
-If your dog is showing other symptoms like limping, difficulty getting up and down or lameness, consult your vet to get medical diagnosis.
+If your dog is showing other symptoms like limping, difficulty getting up and down, or lameness, consult your vet to get a medical diagnosis.
 If ever your dog was diagnosed with any of the two, do not fret.

 Contrary to recommendations, dogs with arthritis or hip dysplasia do not have to limit their activity.
 If they do so, their inactivity could actually make their condition worse.
-It could lead to gain weight, stiffer joints, muscle loss, and decline in physical and mental abilities.
+It could lead to gain weight, stiffer joints, muscle loss, and a decline in physical and mental abilities.
 The American College of Rheumatology actually prescribes dogs to move and do modified cardio exercises and muscle strengthening to manage symptoms naturally.

-Socialization with other dogs
+Socialization with Other dogs

 Number 5 in 8 ways to get your dog fit and healthy is encouraging socialization with other dogs.
 Dogs with healthy outlets to expend their energy are much healthier, both physically and mentally.
 Socialization with other dogs is one of those healthy outlets that both work your dog’s body and mind.
 There’s a saying, “a tired pup is a good pup”.
 If you have a dog that is very social like Labrador Retrievers, Golden Retrievers and Spring Spaniels, this rings true.

 There are many ways how to socialize a dog like a daily walk in the park with other dogs.
 You can also ask friends to bring their dogs with them over to your house.
 Pack walks are also great especially if you have a shy dog.
 You can do this by taking your dogs on walks with other groups of people.
 Monitor your dog and the distance he needs from other people and dogs to make sure that he stays relaxed and calm.